 1. Analytics top priority of enterprises

 Analytics is the key enabler of superior customer experiences.
-Systems of intelligence that run on proprietary data are also the key drivers for future enterprise value, not only for US and Asian platform corporations, but for traditional B2C and B2B enterprises in Europe as well.
-New trends will not change the list of top skills requirements for marketeers in the near future.
-Numbers and technology will continue to rule.
+Systems of intelligence that run on proprietary data are also the critical drivers for future enterprise value, not only for the US and Asian platform corporations but for traditional B2C and B2B enterprises in Europe as well – according to Gartner.
+New trends will not change the list of top skills requirements for marketers in the near future.
+Numbers and technology will continue to rule; check Avaus Insights: State Of Analytics.Avaus Tactics Gallery: The Analytics Edition

-2. Data, integration quality and data management issues are still big hurdles
+2. Data, integration quality and data management issues are still significant hurdles

-Data management platforms and customer data platforms have become integral parts of Ad tech and Martech stacks.
-Data management in general, is the single most challenging area to master for marketeers.
+Data management platforms and customer data platforms have become integral parts of Ad tech and Martech stacks, according to IIA.
+Data management, in general, is the single most challenging area to master for marketeers.
 Many companies are now struggling to integrate Customer Data Platforms (CDPs) and marketing data platforms (DMPs).
-Vendors promise that technology will make it easier to manage, develop the value of your own data and enrich it with campaign, second, and third-party datasets.
-Some 78% of organisations either have, or are developing, a customer data platform.
-CDPs are designed to extract data from internal silos in order to create an enterprise-wide database with a unified customer view.
-While a CDP is built on data from identified customers, a DMP contains mainly anonymous data on customer behavior from digital channels.
-DMPs are mostly used to turn third-party data into a proxy for first-party data.
+Vendors promise that technology will make it easier to manage, develop the value of your data and enrich it with the campaign, second, and third-party datasets.
+Some 78% of organisations either have or are growing a customer data platform – according to Forbes.
+CDPs are designed to extract data from internal silos to create an enterprise-wide database with a unified customer view.
+While a CDP is built on data from identified customers, a DMP contains mainly anonymous data on customer behaviour from digital channels.
+DMPs are used primarily to turn third-party data into a proxy for first-party data.
 In 2019-2020, many expect that the big promises of CDP and DMP integration will be delivered.

 3. Automated marketing decisioning skills will make or break companies